amandadr/hyrule-compendium/README.md

 # Hyrule Compendium (BOTW)

+This site provides a fun way to browse an encyclopedia of all the interactive items found in the world of Hyrule, Breath of the Wild.

-## NOW LIVE!
+## Live Demo:

 Check it out: <a href="https://hyrule.amandadroy.com">Hyrule Compendium</a>

-This is a fun way to browse an encyclopedia of all the in-game interactive items in the world of Hyrule.

-Updated 2024-03-21: Integrated a Lambda-hosted fuzzy search function which filters search terms before requesting entries from the API.
-This allows users to input partial terms or typos and return accurate results!
+## Features

+- View items by category by using the navigation buttons
+- View item details by clicking on something of interest
+  - __Detailed info includes:__ common locations, cooking effect, description, dlc, edible, hearts recovered, weapon stats (attack, defense)
+- Search by name; includes fuzzy searching for typos and close matches
+- Dockerized for seamless production and deployment

-## Your BOTW Companion:
+## Screenshots:

 ### Search by Name or ID